micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-And this I pray: that your love may abound yet more and more _and_ extend to its fullest development in knowledge and all keen insight [that your love may [^d]display itself in greater depth of acquaintance and more comprehensive discernment],
+And this I pray: that your love may abound yet more and more _and_ extend to its fullest development in knowledge and all keen insight [that your love may display itself in greater depth of acquaintance and more comprehensive discernment],